j-lum/se-tutorials/_posts/2019-07-19-user-story-to-feature.md

 An example of a breakdown from the brainstorming session above:

-.
-Add a new line to each existing person to show the description:
+* Add a new line to each existing person to show the description:
-    .
-Pros: Easy to implement.
-Does not drastically change the existing UI/UX .
-Cons: Description might be lost in the visual noise .
-Have two columns and show the person and their description side by side.
+    * Pros: Easy to implement.
+Does not drastically change the existing UI/UX
+    * Cons: Description might be lost in the visual noise
+* Have two columns and show the person and their description side by side.
-    .
-Pros: Visually distinct.
-Easy to format long descriptions .
-Cons: Don’t know how to implement.
+    * Pros: Visually distinct.
+Easy to format long descriptions
+    * Cons: Don’t know how to implement.
 Description is optional so there might be blanks spaces.
-.
-Show the description as a tag.
+* Show the description as a tag.
-    .
-Pros: Trivial to implement.
+    * Pros: Trivial to implement.
-    .
-Cons: Breaks existing tag logic.
+    * Cons: Breaks existing tag logic.

+## Finalizing on a game plan

+Let's say that you have decided to implement a new command that edits a new field in a `Person`.
+Now it's time to decide how to break down the work.